Raline Shah

 Raline garnered critical acclaim for her role in Surga yang Tak Dirindukan, including “Best Supporting Actress” at the 2015 Bandung Film Festival and the 2016 Indonesian Box Office Movie Awards, along with nomination at 2015 Indonesian Film Festival.
 She also received nominations at 2014 Bandung Film Festival for her role in 99 Cahaya di Langit Eropa and at 2018 Indonesian Box Office Movie Awards for her role in Surga yang Tak Dirindukan 2.

 Raline is famous for her philanthropic contribution.
 Together with Valencia Mieke Randa and Vivy Tolgay, she co-founded Rumah Harapan Indonesia, an organization which helps house and lodge children requiring treatments for cancer and other serious health conditions.
 Raline also collaborated with 3 Little Angels to launch the “Love ReSolution” campaign which seeks to raise funds for critically ill children in need of treatment.

 Raline has an interest in mountain climbing, having conquered several peaks such as Mount Rinjani in Lombok, Indonesia and Mount Kilimanjaro in Tanzania.
 Raline has also ventured into the food and beverages business.
 In 2019, she co-founded KISAKU, a coffee shop based in Jakarta.

+Early life and education

+Raline Rahmat Shah was born on March 4, 1985, in Jakarta, Indonesia.
+She is the daughter of Rahmat Shah, an entrepreneur and former Senator in Indonesia's People's Consultive Assembly (1999–2024) and Regional Representative Council (2009–2004), and Roseline Abu, a philanthropist and long-time head of Yayasan Pembinaan Anak Cacat (YPAC) Medan, a school for children with disabilities.
+Raline is of Malay (Malaysian and Deli Malay), Han Chinese, and Pakistani descent, with ancestral roots in Malacca and Johor Bahru in Malaysia and Singapore.
+She has two younger brothers, Rollin and Rollan.